Each degree program consists of the following elements:

 - Each major program has a set of courses required of all students in the particular curriculum.
 The balance of each program is a number of electives chosen by students to complement their major course of study and to complete the minimum credit requirement.
 These electives may be used to pursue a minor and, in some instances, a second major.

-The College core curriculum is the program of studies designated by the faculty as essential for providing students with the necessary resources for initiating a lifelong engagement in the study of the liberal arts.
+The University Core Curriculum is the program of studies designated by the faculty as essential for providing students with the necessary resources for initiating a lifelong engagement in the study of the liberal arts.
 All courses are designed to help Iona students achieve those goals which derive from Iona’s educational philosophy.
-In particular, these courses provide students with skills and knowledge that help them to understand and live in the modern world.
+In particular, these courses provide students with skills and knowledge that help them to understand and live in the contemporary world.

 Mission of the Core Curriculum